liamtabib/SubSnap/README.md

 - `INITIAL_RUN`: If set to "true", runs immediately on startup in addition to scheduled times
 - `RUN_ONCE`: If set to "true", runs once and exits without scheduling

-You can also configure which subreddit to monitor and how many posts to fetch by modifying the parameters in the `fetch_top_posts` function call in the script.
+You can also configure which subreddits to monitor and how many posts to fetch by modifying the parameters in the `fetch_reddit_posts` function call in the script.